 Just as things break, they also get dirty.
 And someone’s gotta clean them.
-That could be you, if you work for campus custodial services.
-You’ll get to see all over your campus, and probably go in creepy old academic buildings at night.
+That could be you if you work for campus custodial services.
+You’ll get to see all over your campus, and probably go into creepy old academic buildings at night.

 So long as you know how to use cleaning equipment, you should be qualified, though you may need to do some special training in how to use more technical equipment (and how to properly clean up hazardous materials).

 This one is a bit unconventional, but it can be a well-paying opportunity.
 As a campus artist model, you pose for art students while they draw or paint your image.
 Despite what you might imagine, you don’t necessarily have to pose nude.
 You should of course inquire as to the job duties before you agree.

 There aren’t any special requirements, though you will need to be comfortable standing or sitting still for long periods in what can sometimes be uncomfortable positions.
 You’ll also need to be okay with a bunch of strangers focusing on you intently.
 To apply, the best step would be to talk to the head of the art department.

 Want to learn about even more great campus jobs?
 Check out our list of the 26 best part-time jobs for college students.

 Moving on from campus jobs, we step out into the world.
 This is where things start to get interesting, as the amount of money you can make increases dramatically compared to campus jobs (which generally pay minimum wage).

 This does mean, however, that these jobs can be less flexible with regard to your class schedule, so make sure you only pick jobs that you can manage in addition to your schoolwork.